-“Mediocre Mountain Bikes,” right?
+“Mediocre mountain bikes,” right?

-No. Nobody has probably ever searched that.
+Wrong.
+Nobody has probably ever searched that.

-Instead, you probably searched, “best mountain bikes.”
+Instead, you probably searched something along the lines of “Best mountain bikes.”

-Or, if you wanted to get more specific, you might have searched “best mountain bikes for women,” “best mountain bikes for beginners,” or “best mountain bikes for muddy trails” (depending on where you live and ride).
+Or, if you wanted to get more specific, you might have searched “Best mountain bikes for women,” “Best mountain bikes for beginners,” or, “Best mountain bikes for muddy trails” (depending on where you live and ride).

 “Best of” lists are successful for two significant reasons: